nodejs/dev-policy/README.md

 The *help-wanted* tag is used to draw attention to Issues and Pull Requests that need contributions.

-When a Pull Request is not ready to merge and is still be iterated on and reviewed it should have the *in-progress* tag applied.
+When a Pull Request is not ready to merge, and is still being iterated on or reviewed, it should have the *in-progress* tag applied.

 The *semver-minor* and *semver-major* tags are used for Rull Requests that will cause a version iteration other than patch once released.